Gum Disease Treatment

 I get it.
 No one likes a rough talking evil dentist with a huge needle and a huge drill towering over you.
 But times have changed and at your first visit, we will not proceed with any dental procedure without your consent.
 We will diagnose the problem and discuss your treatment options with you.

 Please tell your dentist or periodontist your fears and our dental team will have a quiet chat with you and literally hold your hand if necessary.
-There are also other gum ddisease treatment options such a light sedation and general anaesthesia for patients.
+There are also other treatment options for gum disease such a light sedation and general anaesthesia for patients.
 Periodontists are trained to work with patients with dental phobias!
-Those with severe gum disease are those who have avoided going to the dentist at all costs for many years.
+One of the biggest risk factors for those with severe gum infection or periodontal disease are those who have avoided going to the dentist at all costs for many years.
 Are you one of them? :)

-What can I expect from my gum disease treatment?
+What can I expect from my treatment for gum disease?

 Sometimes, it might be possible for your periodontist to rebuild your bone with some graft materials.
 But that should be discussed with your periodontist as that can be done only if certain criteria are fulfilled.